deployphp/deployer/docs/selector.md

 [db.example.com] type:db env:prod
 ```

-As you can see both hosts are selected (as both of them has `env: prod` label).
+As you can see, both hosts are selected (as both of them have the `env: prod` label).

 We can use `&` to define **AND**.
 For example, `type=web & env=prod` is a selector
 for hosts with `type: web` **AND** `env: prod` labels.